Kaiede/RPiLight/Docs/Configuration.md

 ## Schedule

-The schedule.json file contains the schedule for the lighting.
+The schedule.yml file contains the schedule for the lighting.
 It doesn't contain any information related to the hardware, so it can be configured separately from the underlying hardware configuration, making it easier to share settings.

-### Channel Configuration
+### Schedule Configuration

 ```
-"primary": {
+schedule:
+  primary:
-        "minIntensity": 0.0025
+    min-intensity: 0.0025
-        "schedule": [
+    steps:
-        { "time": "08:00:00", "brightness": 0.0 },
+      - { time: 08:00:00, brightness: 0.0 }
-        { "time": "08:30:00", "brightness": 0.25 },
+      - { time: 08:30:00, brightness: 0.25 }
-        { "time": "12:00:00", "brightness": 0.25 },
+      - { time: 12:00:00, brightness: 0.25 }
-        { "time": "14:00:00", "brightness": 0.50 },
+      - { time: 14:00:00, brightness: 0.50 }
-        { "time": "18:00:00", "brightness": 0.50 },
+      - { time: 18:00:00, brightness: 0.50 }
-        { "time": "20:00:00", "brightness": 0.10 },
+      - { time: 20:00:00, brightness: 0.10 }
-        { "time": "22:30:00", "brightness": 0.10 },
+      - { time: 22:30:00, brightness: 0.10 }
-        { "time": "23:00:00", "brightness": 0.0 }
+      - { time: 23:00:00, brightness: 0.0 }
-    ]
-}
 ```

 Each channel has its settings and schedule bound to it.
-The channel name is used to name the settings/schedule assoicated with it, and depends on what you named your channels in the config.json file earlier.
+The channel name is used to name the schedule assoicated with it, and depends on what you named your channels in the config.yml file earlier.

 `minIntensity` is used to adjust the cut-off of the light, and is optional.
 The default is `0.0`.
 This will treat the channel as off at any intensity level or lower.
 In this example it will turn of at `0.25%` intensity.
 Twinstar E lights start shutting off some LEDs but not others at around `0.2%` intensity, so this example provides a generally nicer transition for the lights when turning off or on.